allan-ja/didomi-data-challenge/README.md

 Depending on your need, there are a few configured `make` options available.
 Don't hesitate to open more terminals if needed.

+To simply run the spark job:

+    make run

 To launch pytest-watch, so unit tests are run at every file saving:

     make dev